CDCgov/trusted-intermediary/adr/021-validation-engine.md

 ## Decision

-We will use a variation of the [Rules Engine Pattern](https://deviq.com/design-patterns/rules-engine-pattern) to implement a Validation Rules Engine that will validate incoming FHIR messages, given a condition.
+We will implement a Validation Engine using the [Rules Engine Pattern](https://deviq.com/design-patterns/rules-engine-pattern) to validate incoming FHIR messages based on given conditions.
+Each validation will be represented as a rule, specifying conditions that must be met and the corresponding failure message if validation fails.
+Initially, rules will be stored in a JSON file, with considerations on transitioning to a database for scalability.

-The validations will be stored in the form of rule definitions that can be executed by the Validation Engine.
-The rule definitions will also have conditions that should be met for the validation to apply to the incoming message, and a message that will be shown when the validation fails.

-Initially, the validation definitions will be store in a JSON file, but we will consider using a database to store the rules in the future.

 ## Status